Policeman attacks immigration officer, breaks jaw, tooth — Nigeria Today

 Policeman attacks immigration officer, breaks jaw, tooth

-Roland Oibe, a 32-year-old official of the Nigeria Immigration Service, Benue State Command, Roland Oibe, has been hospitalized losing his tooth and breaking his jaw in an attack allegedly initiated by a Policeman in the state who fled after the incident.
-It was gathered that the Policeman who was alone on the road threw an […]
+A 32-year-old official of the Nigeria Immigration Service, Benue State Command, Roland Oibe, has been hospitalised after he was allegedly attacked by a policeman in the state.
+PUNCH Metro learnt that the victim and his wife had just welcomed their first child.
+He was returning from where he went to buy baby food around 8pm when […]

 The post Policeman attacks immigration officer, breaks jaw, tooth appeared first on Nigerian: Breaking News In Nigeria | Laila's Blog.